xngln/chess/README.md

 # chess
-wip - an attempt to build a multi-threaded chess.com clone using rust with web assembly
+wip - an attempt to build an async online chess server using rust with web assembly.

 ### todo
 ##### accounts / authentication